zpainter/iassist/content/community/iassist-webinars.md

 > No webinar registrations open at the moment.
 -->

+#### April 9 | North of 49: Discovering Canadian Data Resources

+Statistics Canada, the nation's statistical agency, collects and disseminates a wide range of data and statistics about Canada's population, social conditions, economics and so much more.
+In this webinar academic library data professionals Alexandra Cooper (Queen's University), Kevin Manuel (Toronto Metropolitan University) and Michael Steelworthy (Laurier University) will introduce attendees to the Statistics Canada website and what is available on it and how to search and navigate the results for resources such as the Census of Population, geographic classifications, and statistics on representation.
+The presenters will also highlight other sources for public opinion polling data and where to find them (for free!) and also provide an overview of Odesi and Scholars Geoportal, data platforms used to discover and use Statistics Canada's data.

+**Time:** Thursday, April 9, 2026, 2:00 pm EDt

+<a class="btn btn-template-main" href="https://us06web.zoom.us/meeting/register/aizCSTQGTxyiHeFT9HNz0A#/registration" title="" >Registration <span class="fas fa-external-link-alt"></span></a>

+This webinar is brought to you by the IASSIST Professional Development Committee.
+The webinar will be recorded and made available on the IASSIST Youtube Channel.
+Slides and the recording will also be linked from the IASSIST webpage.

 #### March 12 | From Feed to Archive: A Roadmap for Sustainable Social Media Reseaerch

 In an era of high-volume, high-velocity digital data, social media has become a primary lens for understanding human behavior.
 However, moving data from "live feed" to "research archive" is complicated by technical, ethical, and legal hurdles.
 This panel discussion offers a roadmap for researchers looking to preserve social media data for long-term use while navigating the evolving landscape of platform policies and global regulations.
 Attendees will gain actionable insights into the lifecycle of social media data management, including: